GSA/digitalgov.gov/content/posts/2015-09-18-success-spotlight-challenge-takes-students-biomedicine-to-next-level.md

 ## Education & Engagement

 The challenge, managed by the National Institute of Biomedical Imaging and Bioengineering (NIBIB), brought NIH more than just the winning team’s solution.
 Putting out an open call to undergraduates allowed the agency to collect a variety of ideas from across the country in a short time period.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/250-x-238-NIH-National-Institutes-of-Health-NIBIB-The-National-Institute-of-Biomedical-Imaging-and-Bioengineering-twitter-logo.jpg" alt="The National Institutes of Health, National Institute of Biomedical Imaging and Bioengineering logo" %}In the span of a few months, NIBIB received 59 entries from 30 colleges in 18 states.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/250-x-238-NIH-National-Institutes-of-Health-NIBIB-The-National-Institute-of-Biomedical-Imaging-and-Bioengineering-twitter-logo.jpg" alt="The National Institutes of Health, National Institute of Biomedical Imaging and Bioengineering logo" %}In the span of a few months, NIBIB received 59 entries from 30 colleges in 18 states.

 A team that designed a new surgical clamp to treat drooping eyelids won the second-place prize.
 Third place went to a low-cost patient monitor ideal for developing countries, as well as low-income and rural areas.